grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ---
-title: 'Understand Performance Insights'
+title: 'Performance Insights'
 excerpt: 'Performance Insights are automated algorithms that help highlight and diagnose performance issues.'
 ---

 Whenever you run a test in k6 Cloud, *Performance Insights* algorithms automatically process the raw metrics and data.

-If k6 finds an issue, it will notify you at the end of the test and recommend ways to mitigate the issue.
+If k6 finds an issue, it will notify you at the end of the test and recommend mitigations.

 k6 categorizes performance insights into three sets:
 - *HTTP load* insights help diagnose issues with your system under test.